Scrapbook Titles and Sayings, Christmas

 Rum-pum-pum-pum, rum-pum-pum-pum / Live in peace, live in peace again

-So to honour him pa-rum-pum-pum-pumwhen we come/ Peace on Earth, can it be / Can it be
+So to honour him pa-rum-pum-pum-pumwhen we come/ Peace on Earth,

 Every child must be made aware